Tjofil/consensus-2.0/README.md

 A base library that defines interfaces and modules of the consensus protocol.

 ## Build Details
-To build testing tooling type `make all`.
+To build testing tooling, type `make all`.
 Consult the Makefile for individual build options.

 ### Testing
 To test, type `make test'.
 Consult the Makefile for individual options.